-1. Amount of annual UST aggregate coverage being assured by a financial test, and/or guarantee \$ 2.
-Amount of corrective action, closure and post-closure care costs, liability coverage, and plugging and abandonment costs covered by a financial test, and/or guarantee \$ 3.
-Sum of lines 1 and 2 \$ 4.
-Total tangible assets \$ 5.
-Total liabilities [if any of the amount reported on line 3 is included in total liabilities, you may deduct that amount from this line and add that amount to line 6] \$ 6.
-Tangible net worth [subtract line 5 from line 4] \$ 7.
-Is line 6 at least \$10 million?
+1. Amount of annual LICT agreements according account have financial

+1. Amount of annual UST aggregate coverage being assured by a financial

+test, and/or guarantee \$

+'

+2. Amount of corrective action, closure and post-closure care costs, liability

+coverage, and plugging and abandonment costs covered by a financial test, .

+and/or guarantee \$

+3. Sum of lines 1 and 2 \$

+4. Total tangible assets \$

+٦. Total taligible assets ٧

+5. Total liabilities [if any of the amount reported on line 3 is included in total

+liabilities, you may deduct that amount from this line and add that amount

+to line 6] \$

+•

+6. Tangible net worth [subtract line 5 from line 4] \$

+7. Is line 6 at least \$10 million?
 Yes No

+, . is time of at reast \$10 million.
+165

 8. Is line 6 at least 10 times line 3?
-Yes No 9.
-Have financial statements for the latest fiscal year been filed with the U.S. Securities and Exchange Commission?
-Yes No 10.
-Have financial statements for the latest fiscal year been filed with the Energy Information Administration?
-Yes No 11.
-Have financial statements for the latest fiscal year been filed with the Rural Utilities Service?
-Yes No 12.
-Has financial information been provided to Dun and Bradstreet, and has Dun and Bradstreet provided a financial strength rating of 4A or 5A?
-[Answer "Yes" only if both criteria have been met] Yes No
+Yes No

+.,

+9. Have financial statements for the latest fiscal year been filed with the U.S. Yes No

+Securities and Exchange Commission?

+10. Have financial statements for the latest fiscal year been filed with the Yes No

+10. Energy Information Administration?

+Lifetgy information Administration:

+11. Have financial statements for the latest fiscal year been filed with the Yes No

+Rural Utilities Service?

+12. Has financial information been provided to Dun and Bradstreet, and has Yes No

+Dun and Bradstreet provided a financial strength rating of 4A or 5A?

+[Answer "Yes" only if both criteria have been met]